mjt-books/python-book/chapters/chapter-19.md

 Traditional CI for Python projects focuses on unit tests, style checks, and maybe a few integration tests.
 That’s necessary but not sufficient for ML training code.
 You can pass every unit test and still:

-- Break training dynamics (loss no longer decreases).
-- Slow training by 2× through a small change in data loading or model code.
+- Break training by making gradients explode, slowing data loading, or disabling mixed precision.
 - Silently stop writing logs, metrics, or checkpoints.

 This section shows how to add **training-aware checks** to CI without turning every pull request into a full-scale training run.
 The goal is to run **small, fast, representative slices** of your pipeline that validate: